Field Note 13 Cognitive Bias Book: Chapter 6

 7 min read ·Harish Keswani ·

 Overconfidence bias describes the tendency to place excessive certainty in your beliefs, to rate yourself above average on most dimensions, and to overestimate your chances of success.
 It comes in three documented forms: overprecision, overplacement, and overestimation.
 The correction is to anchor your estimates to base rates before allowing your subjective confidence to set the frame.
+The quickest first step is to test whether overconfidence is skewing your thinking against the base rate before committing to a number.

 Where this came from